yerraballi-suresh-kumar-reddy/LangChain/Fundametals with LangChain/README.md

 🚀 What’s Included
 🔹 Prompting Basics

+🔹 Installation & Setup

+Simple install commands for Python and Node.js packages needed to run the examples.

 A quick look at common prompting techniques like zero-shot, few-shot, and step-by-step prompting.

 🔹 LangChain Overview